 Why You Should Visit Taiwan Before The Year Ends

 The tourism in Taiwan greatly contributes to the country’s economy, with tens of millions of foreign visitors from all over the world each year.
 From the capital city of Taipei to the mountainous area of Chiayi, visitors are drawn to the beauty uniqueness of this beautiful little island.
 You can also check out this article about fun things to do in Taipei.
 Here are a few reasons why you should see Taiwan and when is the best time to do it.

 Except for a number of typhoons and thunderstorms from June to October, the weather in most parts of Taiwan is one of its enticing features.
 Taiwan’s climate is considered as humid subtropical, which means that it has distinctly hot and humid summers with mild winters.
 Just like most countries in the East and Southeast Asia, summers in Taiwan are quite long, typically ranging from June until August.
-Most travelers flock the country on April where the spring colors are at its most beautiful.
+Most travelers flock to the country on April where the spring colors are at its most beautiful.
 The beaches can be crowded because thunderstorms are almost non-existent during this time of the year.
 If you want to explore other parts of Taiwan, go on and check the things you can do for a day trip in Keelung.

 However, since April is quite the peak of foreign visitors especially from neighboring Asian countries, it may be a little more difficult to book your flights and accommodation.
 Book your hotel in Taipei as soon as possible because it gets full book very fast.
 Thus, some tourists also prefer visiting the country in November, where the stormy season has passed, and the weather is a perfect blend of comfortable and cool.
 This month has comfortably warm sunny days and just the right amount of cool nights.
 Also, flights are typically easier to book during this time and usually cheaper, too.
 In addition, check out some interesting facts and things about Taiwan.

 Taiwan’s culture is quite interesting.
 The country is practically a pool of various ethnic groups and tribes that have strong traditional customs.
 Majority of Taiwan is very religious, thus they pay much homage to the exquisite temples in the country.
 As a visitor, you will surely come across an eye-catching temple of worship at least once, and while it can be intimidating with its delicate and extravagant exterior, the locals can surely make you feel welcome to see and experience part of their heritage.